Otto II of Scheyern

-Otto II of Scheyern (some authors call him Otto III) (died 31 October 1120) was a son of Otto I, Count of Scheyern.
-His mother can not be unambiguously assigned because Otto I was married with a daughter of Count Meginhardt of Reichersbeuern and later with Haziga of Diessen (the widow of Count Herman of Kastl) and we don't know when Otto was born.
+Otto II of Scheyern (sometimes called Otto III) (died 31 October 1120) was a son of Otto I, Count of Scheyern.
+His mother can not be unambiguously assigned because Otto I was married with a daughter of Count Meginhardt of Reichersbeuern and later with Haziga of Diessen, the widow of Count Herman of Kastl.

 Life

 He was Vogt of Freising and from 1116 also Vogt of Weihenstephan.

 Marriage and issue

 Otto II may have been married to Richardis, the daughter of Ulric I, Margrave of Carniola.
 They had four children: